 Electricity Delivery and Energy Reliability.
-The request includes \$95.6 million for the Office of Electricity Transmission and Distribution (OETD) and the House approved \$99.8 million, which is \$4.2 million more than the request.
-Meanwhile, the new Office of Electricity Delivery and Energy Reliabilty (OEDER) was formed by merging the former OETD and the Office of Energy Assurance.
-For OEDER, the Senate bill would appropriate \$178.1 million, which includes funding for the Distributed Energy Program, which is transferred from EERE to OEDER.
+The request included \$95.6 million for the former Office of Electricity Transmission and Distribution; the House approved \$99.8 million, which was \$4.2 million more than the request.
+Meanwhile, the new Office of Electricity Delivery and Energy Reliability (OE) was formed by merging the former OETD and the Office of Energy Assurance.
+For OE, the Senate bill would have appropriated \$178.1 million, including \$60.6 million for the Distributed Energy Program, which is transferred from EERE to OE.

 Table 8.
-Energy Efficiency and Renewable Energy Programs

-(\$ in millions)
+Energy Efficiency and Renewable Energy Programs (\$ in millions)